“Help! I can’t get up from the bottom of my tub. Is there something available that can help make it easier?” – Yes!

 This type of bath lift has an air-inflatable cushion that is filled by a battery-powered air compressor.
-At the push of a button, the cushion deflates slowly lowering a user to within a few centimeters of the bottom of the bathtub and with another push of a button it re-inflates raising a user back up again when finished bathing.
+At the push of a button, the cushion deflates slowly lowering a user down to within a few centimeters of the bathtub floor and with another push of a button it re-inflates raising a user back up again.
 The cushion takes on average 3 minutes to fill.
 Most models are designed to prevent the unit from lowering a user unless there is sufficient battery charge to raise the user back up again.
-The air-inflatable bath lifts are able to achieve the lowest seat height of all the portable-style bath lifts.
+The air-inflatable bath lifts are able to achieve the lowest seat height of all the portable bath lifts on the market.

 3. Water-Powered Bath Lift

-This type of bath lift is powered by the home’s water pressure.
+As the name implies, this type of lift is powered by the home’s water pressure.
 It gets attached to a shower pipe, diverter, or diverter spout and the water pressure acts to raise and lower the bath lift.
-One benefit for this type of bath lift is that you do not have to worry about recharging a battery.
+A benefit is that you do not have to worry about recharging a battery.
 A drawback is that it will only work if there is sufficiently strong water pressure in your home.

-At one point in time there were a handful of different water-powered bath lifts available from different manufacturers, but this is not the case any longer.
-The water-powered bath lifts have become less popular as the battery-operated style have steadily gained in popularity and as a result there are less being offered.
-To our knowledge, there are no chair-style water-powered bath lifts available a this time.
-At the time of writing this article, there is still one lying down-style water-powered bath lift available that we are aware of.
+At one point in time there were a number of different water-powered bath lifts available on the market offered by different manufacturers, but this is no longer the case.
+They have become less popular as the battery-operated style have steadily risen in popularity and as a result there are less being offered.
+To our knowledge, there are no longer any chair-style water-powered bath lifts available.
+At the time of writing this article, there is still one lying down-style water-powered bath lift available.
 See example: Aquatec A152112 Aquatec Major Blue Bath Lift